 Equipment such as digital cameras, e-readers, and tablets are available for student use.
-The library also has a makerspace, Bibliotech, as well as meeting rooms for group projects, student meetings, and a reading room with comfortable seating.
-They also host workshops throughout the year covering topics that help students complement and round out their learning.
+The library also has a makerspace, Bibliotech, as well as meeting rooms for group projects, student meetings.
+There is also a quiet reading room with comfortable seating.
+The FIMS Graduate Library hosts workshops throughout the year covering a variety of relevant topics.

-The FIMS & Nursing Building is on the south side of campus and is home to the Faculty of Information & Media Studies.
-The design of the building puts a premium on seating and break out space for students.
-FNB features a large atrium that spans three floors and provides lots of work space and natural light.
+The FIMS and Nursing Building is home to the Faculty of Information & Media Studies.
+The design of the building puts a premium on seating and break-out space for students.
+When entering the building, there’s a large atrium that spans three floors with lots of workspace and natural light.

 There is a private lounge area on the third floor specifically for FIMS grad students.
 It contains seating and a kitchenette with a microwave, sink, a large fridge and a separate meeting space reserved for student groups.
 You’ll be visiting FIMS a lot while studying in the MMJC program, so you might as well get comfortable!